 - ABN 3-Jaw Gear Puller Set – 3”, 4”, and 6” Inch Removal Tool Kit for Slide Gears, Pulley, and Flywheel

 - TR Industrial Portable 4-Ton Dual Gear Power Puller

-- Mofeez 3" 4" 6" inch 3-Jaw Gear Puller – Gear Removal Tool for Slide Gears, Pulley, and Flywheel 3pc Set
+- ABN 6" Inch 3-Jaw Gear Puller – Gear Removal Tool for Slide Gears, Pulley, and Flywheel

 Come along’s are relatively easy to operate because the only thing you really have to do is attach one end to the object that needs to be pulled, while attaching the other end of the object to a stationary object such as a trailer.
 You can then use the lever on the come along to adjust the tension until you have the object where you want it or you have the tension adjusted to the desired level.
 Make sure to lock the come along in place once you have it where you want it.

 Of course, come alongs are designed to help you move objects that are heavy and they are designed to secure objects that are equally as heavy.
 Therefore, there are always safety concerns that you have to be aware of so that you do not injure yourself or cause injury to someone else.
 The biggest concern is to ensure that everything is securely fastened and that it is done properly so that you cannot have chains or ropes coming loose and flying through the air.
 In other words, make sure that the come along is securely attached and make sure that the chain on the other end of the come along is surely attached to the object in question.
 It is equally important to ensure that everything is locked in place and that it is tight before you start to move anything.